morpheus18-glitch/nextjs-boilerplate/README.md

 ## Password reset flow

 Visit `/reset` and enter a username.
 Selecting **Send Code** generates a one‑time code on the server and displays it for demonstration purposes.
 After receiving the code, enter it together with a new password to complete the reset.

+## Demo login system

+For a self-contained demonstration that does not rely on the backend APIs, visit `/login-system`.
+This page showcases a simple login, password reset and dashboard flow implemented entirely on the client side.